 PROS

-• Perfectly level shots that work both horizontally and vertically
+- Perfectly level shots that work both horizontally and vertically

-• Ability to raise and lower my camera easily using the two light stands
+- Ability to raise and lower my camera easily using the two light stands

-• Easy to set up and take down
+- Easy to set up and take down

-• Expandable for different surface widths
+- Expandable for different surface widths

-• No more holding the camera and “hoping” I got the shot
+- No more holding the camera and “hoping” I got the shot

-• No more tripod legs interfering with the image
+- No more tripod legs interfering with the image

-• No more shooting on the floor
+- No more shooting on the floor

-• No more annoying tripod leg adjustments
+- No more annoying tripod leg adjustments

 CONS

-• The extra equipment may take up a little more space
+- The extra equipment may take up a little more space

-• You will need to shoot tethered using this setup (this isn’t necessarily a con, but it depends on your workflow)
+- You will need to shoot tethered using this setup (this isn’t necessarily a con, but it depends on your workflow)

 Equipment For Overhead Food Photography

-1. Two Manfrotto Light Stands
+1. Two Light Stands

-First, you’ll need two light stands.
-You will need to set up the light stands first and space them out far enough to support the width of your extension arm or pipe (listed next).
-The stands will allow you to raise and lower the camera with ease.
+The light stands should allow you to raise and lower the camera as needed with ease.
 I find adjusting two light stands much easier than adjusting the length of the three tripod legs.
-I recommend purchasing a level to be sure that your camera is positioned correctly.
+I recommend purchasing a level to just to be sure your light stands are equal in height and your camera is perfectly level.

-2. One Impact Extension Grip Arm – 40″
+2. One Extension Arm

-Next, you’ll need a bar to extend to the length of your choice.
-You can get an extension grip arm which is 40 inches in length.
-This grip arm comes with one Avenger Grip (listed next) already attached on one end.
+You can get this extension grip arm which is 40 inches in length.
+This already comes with one avenger grip (listed next) already attached on one end.
 If you get this extension arm, you’ll need to purchase two more Avenger Grips for the overhead setup.

-C-STAND WITH BOOM ARM
+2. C-STAND WITH BOOM ARM (50″)

-3. Two or Three Avenger Grips
+3. Three Avenger Grips

 4. Neewer 1/4 To 3/8 Spigot

-Next, you’ll need a spigot.
-One end of the spigot will attach to the grip in the middle of your extension arm or pipe.
-The other end will connect to the ball head from your tripod (listed next).
-You’ll get two per order, but you’ll only need to use one.
-These are small, so save the extra in case you lose the other one.
+Next, you’ll need a 1/4 to 3/8 spigot.
+The thinner (1/4) end of the spigot will attach to the grip in the middle of your extension arm.
+The thicker (3/8) end will screw into the ball head (this is listed next).

-5. Manfrotto 055 Tripod with Ball Head
+5. Ball Head

 Tethered Shooting For Food Photography

+This overhead setup for food photography will require you to shoot tethered.
 Shooting tethered just means that your camera has a cable connecting it directly to your computer.
 It allows you to review your images on your computer as you shoot so you can see your image on a larger screen.

 Seeing your images displayed on a larger screen is a great way to improve your food images, because you can see everything more clearly and make adjustments as you shoot.